Dry or sensitive skin is very common. It can also be treated easily. Learn how to take care of your skin if it is dry or sensitive.

 Dry skin is very common.
 It can make your skin feel irritated and itchy.
 Dry skin often worsens in the winter when the air is cold and dry.
 Bathing often also makes it worse.
 With no treatment, dry skin may become flaky or scaly.

 What causes dry skin?

 Dry skin happens when skin loses too much moisture.
-Skin thins with age.
+Skin thins and sweats less with age.
 So older adults often have dry skin.
 Other causes of dry skin include: